Bach cantata: Instrumental

 The orchestra that Bach used is based on string instruments (violin, viola) and basso continuo, typically played by cello, violone (at the same octave) and organ.
 A continuo bass is the rule in Baroque music; its absence is noteworthy and often has a special reason, such as describing fragility.

 The specific character of a cantata or a single movement is rather defined by wind instruments, such as oboe, oboe da caccia, oboe d'amore, flauto traverso, recorder, trumpet, horn, trombone, and timpani.
 In movements with winds, a bassoon usually joins the continuo group.

 Festive occasions call for richer instrumentation.
 Some instruments also carry symbolic meaning, such as a trumpet, the royal instrument of the Baroque, for divine majesty and three trumpets for the Trinity.
 In an aria of BWV 172, addressing the Heiligste Dreifaltigkeit (Most holy Trinity), the bass is accompanied only by three trumpets and timpani.

 In many arias Bach uses obbligato instruments, which accompany the singer as an equal partner.
 These instrumental parts are frequently set in virtuoso repetitive patterns called figuration.
 Instruments include, in addition to the ones mentioned, organ, flauto piccolo (sopranino recorder), violino piccolo, viola d'amore, violoncello piccolo (a smaller cello), tromba da tirarsi (slide trumpet) and corno da tirarsi.

 In his early compositions Bach also used instruments that had become old-fashioned, such as viola da gamba.
 Alto recorders (flauti dolci) are sometimes used in connection with death and mourning as in Gottes Zeit ist die allerbeste Zeit, BWV 106.

 Solo cantata

 Some cantatas are composed for a solo singer (Solokantate), as Jauchzet Gott in allen Landen, BWV 51, for soprano, sometimes concluded by a chorale, as in Ich will den Kreuzstab gerne tragen, BWV 56, for bass.
+Some of them, like the latter one, use a choir for a closing chorale.

 Dialogue cantata

-Some cantatas are structured as a dialogue, mostly for Jesus and the Soul (bass and soprano), set like miniature operas.
+A special form of the solo cantata is a dialogue of two solo voices, mostly for Jesus and the Soul (bass and soprano), set like miniature operas.
 Bach titled them for example Concerto in Dialogo, concerto in dialogue.
 An early example is Tritt auf die Glaubensbahn, BWV 152 (1714).
 He composed four such works in his third annual cycle, Selig ist der Mann, BWV 57 (1725), Liebster Jesu, mein Verlangen, BWV 32, Ich geh und suche mit Verlangen, BWV 49 (both 1726), and Ach Gott, wie manches Herzeleid, BWV 58 (1727).